ThatCopy/catAPI/README.md

 # catAPI
- RESTful API that will deliver photos with cats on demand
+catAPI is RESTful API that will deliver photos with cats on demand